Why to cure olives before eating them

 Olives cure characteristics and ways to cure them

-Why to marinate olives?
+Why to cure olives?

-How is olive maceration carried out?
+How is olive cure carried out?

-Methods of olive maceration
+Methods of olive cure

 Subsequently, they need to be dressed.
 Dressing olives is done by adding vinegar together with other possible ingredients such as lemon, spices, herbs or even hot spices.
 Later, they are allowed to stand for a short period of time to absorb the aromatic properties and taste of the added ingredients.

-Black olives are subjected to three or four weeks of soaking in brine (salty water) Then, the aforementioned dressing is added.
+- How to cure black olives: Black olives are subjected to three or four weeks of soaking in brine (salty water) Then, the aforementioned dressing is added.
 Black olives undergo soaking with water only, for more than one week.
 This water should be changed daily.